New York Journal-American: Archives

 Other afternoon and evening newspapers that expired following the rise of network news in the 1960s donated their clipping files and many darkroom prints of published photographs to libraries.
 The Hearst Corporation decided to donate the "basic back-copy morgue" of the Journal-American, according to a book about Dorothy Kilgallen, plus darkroom prints and negatives, according to other sources, to the University of Texas at Austin.
-Office memorandums and letters from politicians and other notables were shredded in 1966.
+Office memorandums and letters from politicians and other notables were shredded in 1966, shortly after the newspaper expired.

+Unlike two other New York City daily newspapers, the tabloid New York Daily News and The New York Times, the Journal-American has not been digitized and can not be accessed in a database or online archive.
 The newspaper is preserved on microfilm in New York City, Washington, DC, and Austin, Texas.
 Interlibrary loans make the microfilm accessible to people who cannot travel to those cities.
+The COVID-19 pandemic curtailed interlibrary loans, especially for researchers who need reels of microfilm that exist in very few places.
+On rare occasions, researchers have digitally scanned Journal-American pages, articles or columns, such as Dorothy Kilgallen's, from microfilm and shared them on social media and other websites.
+These are rare opportunities for historians to become familiar with this newspaper.

 The Journal-American photo morgue is housed at the Harry Ransom Center at the University of Texas at Austin.
 The photographic morgue consists of approximately two million prints and one million negatives created for publication, with the bulk of the collection covering the years from 1937 to the paper's demise in 1966.
 The Dolph Briscoe Center for American History, also at the University of Texas at Austin, has the Journal-American morgue of clippings, numbering approximately nine million.
 Because they are not digitized and because employees of the facility have limited time for communicating by email with people who are searching for very old articles, the people who are searching should know the date of a Journal-American article to locate it on microfilm.